Fulvio Martusciello: Early political career

-In October 2012 Martusciello stepped down as President of the Campania region, passing his responsibilities to Stefano Caldoro.
-In the following year Forza Italy was reborn, and Martusciello rejoined with aspirations of higher office.
+In October 2012, Martusciello stepped down as President of the Campania region, passing his responsibilities to Stefano Caldoro.
+In the following year, Forza Italy was reborn, and Martusciello rejoined with aspirations of higher office.

 European Parliament

-In May 2014 Martusciello ran for a seat at the European Parliament.
-He ran as a representative of the Southern District of Italy where his native town of Naples is, as well as the constituency he was once President of, Campania 1.
+In May 2014, Martusciello ran for a seat at the European Parliament.
+He ran as a representative of the Southern District of Italy, where his native town of Naples is, as well as the constituency he was once President of, Campania 1.
 Martusciello was elected with 89,501 preferences and joined the European People's Party.
 In October of the same year the new MEP was elected chairman for relations with Israel.
 Currently Martusciello is a member of the European Parliament Committee on Budgetary Control, as well as the European Parliament Committee on Economic and Monetary Affairs.

 Martusciello also holds positions with, the Conference of Delegation Chairs (CPDE), the Special Committee on advanced decisions on tax matters (TAXE), the Delegation to the Parliamentary Assembly of the Union for the Mediterranean (DMED), and acts as a substitute for his party on delegations such as the Committee on Industry, Research and Energy (ITRE), the Delegation to the EU-Kazakhstan, EU-Kyrgyzstan and EU-Uzbekistan Parliamentary Cooperation Committee, as well as relations with Tajikistan, Turkmenistan and Mongolia (DCAS).

 Controversy

-In December 2012, Martusciello was under investigation by the prosecutor's office of the Republic of Naples due to irregularities in costs to the Regional Director.
+In December 2012, Martusciello was under investigation by the prosecutor's office in Naples due to irregularities in costs to the Regional Director.
 In November 2014, his position was archived at the request of the prosecutor.

 In July 2015, Martusciello became a suspect for making agreements with the Mafia as part of the request for the distribution of contracts for the maintenance of the water network in Campania from the farms associated with the Casalesi clan.
 In March 2017, the Prosecutor's Office at the Court of Naples, VIII Division, prepared the dismissal of the criminal proceedings after the prosecutor's office proved the absolute strangeness of the facts.

 In 2018, Martusciello caused controversy when he joined Ryszard Czarnecki for an unauthorized trip to Bangladesh, where they met with Prime Minister Sheikh Hasina.

 In March 2025, one of Martusciello's employees was arrested by way of a European arrest warrant in Naples in connection with the Belgian Huawei corruption probe.
 In May 2025, President of the European Parliament Roberta Metsola requested that Martusciello's parliamentary immunity be lifted with regard to a bribery investigation involving Huawei.